-She is co-PI on an ongoing study of digital tools in K-12 education, and supports many youth-serving organizations through culturally responsive evaluation in topics such as tutoring, personalized learning, community schools, and ensuring equitable access and outcomes in advanced learning opportunities.
-She has published and presented numerous papers on topics including public contracting for digital instructional tools, the nature of the instructional landscape in out-of-school time tutoring, the role of tutoring in school reform, and the role of K-12 teachers in the creation of public policy.
+She collaborates with many youth-serving organizations through culturally responsive research, evaluation, and policy engagement.
+She has published and presented on topics including the use of digital tools in schools, the role of K-12 teachers in the creation of public policy, the role of tutoring in school reform, and equitable access to advanced learning programs.
 Annalee also is the co-lead of the Wisconsin chapter of Scholars Strategy Network.
-She was an 8th grade social studies teacher before earning her master’s and doctoral degrees in Educational Policy Studies from UW-Madison.
+She was an 8th grade social studies teacher before earning her master’s and doctoral degrees in Educational Policy Studies from the University of Wisconsin-Madison.

 Heinrich, C., Darling-Aduana, J., Good, A., & Cheng, H. (2019).
 “A look inside online educational settings in high school: Promise and pitfalls for improving educational opportunities and outcomes.”
 American Educational Research Journal.

 Darling-Aduana, J., Good, A., & C. Heinrich.
 (2019).
 “Mapping the inequity implications of help-seeking in online credit-recovery classrooms.”
 Teachers College Record.

 Good, A. (2018).
 Teachers at the Table: Voice, Agency, and Advocacy in Educational Policymaking.
 Lanham, MD: Lexington Books, Rowman and Littlefield.
 Available here.